 1. Blockage

-You should also check out for tree roots invasion.
-There’s a chance for tree roots to grow and penetrate your plumbing system.
+You should also check for tree root invasion.
+Tree roots can grow and penetrate your plumbing system.

 Blocked drains could be the result of faulty plumbing.
-While installing plumbing fixtures, mistakes can happen.
-At times, the pipes collapse, or cracks appear, which cause damage to your property.
+Mistakes can happen while installing plumbing fixtures.
+At times, the pipes collapse or cracks appear, which damage your property.
 So, if your newly installed drains are blocked, it might be a case of improper plumbing.

 You can try a few DIY drain unblocking ideas, such as using an unwired coat hanger or drain snake to move anything out of the way or pouring hot tap water.